Test in production without watermarks.

 ExcelPackage.LicenseContext = LicenseContext.NonCommercial;

-// get the first worksheet in the workbook
+// Get the specified worksheet from the workbook

 var worksheet = xlPackage.Workbook.Worksheets[sheetName];